abdullaha6/pause-pray/privacy-policy.md

 All prayer times are bundled within the app and are shown without requiring an account, internet access, or device permissions.

 ## Data Storage
-Pause & Pray does not store any user data, either locally or remotely.
+Pause & Pray stores basic user preferences locally on the device using system storage.
+This data never leaves the device and is not accessible to the developer or any third parties.

 ## Sharing of Information
 No data is shared with third parties because no data is collected.